iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 </details>

-Like with regular experiments, checkpoints can become persistent by [committing them to Git](#committing-checkpoints-to-git).
+Like with regular experiments, checkpoints can be persisted by [committing them to Git](#committing-checkpoints-to-git).

 This guide covers how to implement checkpoints in an ML project using DVC.
 We're